dannguyen/til/_posts/2020-10-02-click-subclassing-custom-formatting.md

 ---
 layout: post
-title:  How to subclass Click classes and formatting to create more helpful CLIs
+title:  How to subclass Click classes and formatting to create more helpful CLIs (TK)
 date:   2020-10-02 15:15:00 -0500
 categories:
     - python